Girls hoops: North Central nabs first MIC title since '08 with win over Lawrence North

 She also commended them for helping everyone maintain a collective 3.9 GPA, which falls in line with her regular praise to her girls’ basketball IQ.
 Those basketball smarts came to light in the first quarter as the Panthers figured their way around the Wildcats, jumping up by double digits early in the second quarter.

-Wildcats star Destiny Perkins was stagnant from the floor on the afternoon, scoring just one of four shots in the first half and finishing just 3-for-11 for 12 points.
+Wildcats star Destiny Perkins was stagnant from the floor, scoring 1-of-4 shots in the first half and finishing 3-for-11 for 12 points.
 Trinity Brady scored a team-high 16 points, helping pull the Wildcats within five before halftime.

 But the Panthers were too much.
 If Harris wasn’t driving to the basket and scoring, she was dishing it out or passing to her teammates, who were equally as deadly when given their opportunities.
-Senior Ajanae’ Thomas scored 15 points in her final home game of the regular season.
+Senior Ajanae’ Thomas scored 15 points in the Panthers’ final home game of the regular season.

 As the Panthers built their lead in the fourth quarter, the Wildcats recognized the futility and pulled Perkins from the game with about three minutes remaining — an end result not so different from many of the Panthers’ games this season.